mailjet/mailjet-apiv3-java/source/README.md

 If you wish to compile the JAR, the most convenient way is to use Maven:

-http://maven.apache.org/ (this can also be installe via Homebrew on a Mac)
+http://maven.apache.org/ (this can also be installed via Homebrew on a Mac)

 Then you can run: